 There’s no question that getting the maximum Social Security benefit, or close to it, can make your retirement a lot easier.
-If you have further questions, or want to learn more, join me and nearly 80,000 others on my YouTube channel and Facebook group.
+If you have further questions, or want to learn more, join me and 400,000 others on my YouTube channel and Facebook group.
 It’s very active and has some really smart people who love to answer any questions you may have about Social Security.

 One last thing, be sure to get your FREE copy of my Social Security Cheat Sheet.
 This is where I took the most important rules and things to know from the 100,000 page Social Security website and condensed it down to just ONE PAGE!
 Get your FREE copy here.